gcallah/BookReviews/hume.md

 The penultimate chapter highlights Hume's general support for free trade.
-It demostrates that Hume had an inkling of Ricardo's "comparative advantage" case for free trade, as well as anticipating "infant industry" arguments for restricting trade in special cases.
-Besides the economic benefits Hume saw accruing from free trade, he also argued that nations tied by trade would be less likely to go to war with each other.
+It demostrates that Hume had an inkling of Ricardo's "comparative advantage" case for doing away with trade barriers.
+He also anticipated "infant industry" arguments for restricting trade in special cases.
+And besides the economic benefits Hume saw accruing from free trade, he argued that nations tied by trade would be less likely to go to war with each other.

 In this chapter, the authors note Hume's racist views about sub-Saharan